datacamp-content-public/courses-categorical-data-analysis-in-python-simon-tschoeke/slides/chapter_1_f0d972138e8911bea6c58ca8a219ecae.md

 `@script`
 Let's look at some examples.
 First we create a couple of contingency tables, simply by calling pd.DataFrame and passing 2-dimensional lists to the data argument.
 The format of the generated dataframes should look familiar, as they resemble the output from pd.crosstab which we explored earlier.

 Now it is time to use our function to calculate the Phi coefficient.
 The first 2 examples illustrate cases for which Phi has its maximum values of +1 and -1 respectively.
+For those 2 dataframes the values can only be found on one of the diagonals.
 For the third case 0 is returned, which signifies that no relevant association is present.
 The last case indicates that there is a slightly positive association between the variables.

 ---